itsjaboyd/cifar100-project/README.md

 This directly is only used when those tests are called, and to be disregarded when really looking at the project as a whole.

+### Project Report

+The project report is saved as `report.pdf` and `report.docx` inside the top-most project directory.
+The purpose of the project report is to show the findings, successes and failures, the program process, and reflections from building the project and training those networks.

 ## Running the Project
 There exists an executive driver file `cifar.py` in the top level directory that ties together all implementations from each subdirectory.
 There are multiple options to run the project, and